Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 6. Check The Date And Time On Your Computer

-It sounds strange, but if the time on your computer doesn't match the actual time, you may be in for some problems on the internet.
+It may sound strange, but if the time on your computer doesn't match the actual time in your region of the world, that might be causing the 'your connection is not private' error.
 Your computer's time needs to match the time on your browser, or it might not be able to check a website's security certificate.

 • Right-click the clock in the lower right corner.